lexnederbragt/INF-BIOx121/misc/index.md

 **Oral exam schedule:**

+Oral exam will take place at Ole-Johan Dahls hus (same building as the lectures) location: <a href='https://goo.gl/maps/b1qoR'>Google maps</a>

 Plan your presentation for 15-20 mins max.
 Also, please arrive at least 15 mins before your timeslot.
 Call Arvind Sundaram (90873284) in case you are lost!